wilberquito/Paradigms-and-Programming-Languages/Prolog/Session1.md

 ## Els termes

-It’s time for precision: exactly what are facts, rules, and queries built out of?
-In Prolog, the answer is terms, and there are four kinds of term in Prolog: term atoms, numbers, variables, and complex terms (or structures)
+Siguem més precisos amb la nomenclatura.
+En Prolog, tant els fets, com les regles com les consultes estan composades per **termes**.
+Els tipus de termes que tenim són: constants, variables, i termes complexos (or estructures)

+TODO: repassar a les transpes

 - *Constants*

-  - *Term atoms* are the basic building blocks of Prolog, and they represent a unique identifier, such as a constant or a string.
+  - *Term atoms*: són els components més bàsics de prolog i es representen amb un identificador únic.  are the basic building blocks of Prolog, and they represent a unique identifier, such as a constant or a string.
 Term atoms can be either a name, like "dog" or "cat", or a string enclosed in single quotes, like 'dog' or 'cat'.